erhan-namli/messagehandler-iothub-nodejs/README.md

 ## How to Install

 - Firstly download the program zip file
-- Then after install dependecies using this command in bash
+- After that install dependecies using this command in bash

 ```bash
 npm install